Riding the High Desert in California’s Surprise Valley

 This area has other geological items, such as volcanic pebbles which look like pine nuts.
 In 1995, Massacre Ranch, located in northwestern Nevada, was acquired by the BLM (Bureau of Land Management) which reintroduced bighorn sheep into the area.
 The BLM maintains a bunkhouse and a camping area both open to public use.

 Our rides followed the National Historic Trails.
-There were places were one could distinguish the trails created by the wheels of covered wagons.
+There were places where one could even distinguish the trails created by the wheels of covered wagons.

 Stakes with descriptive plaques mark different sites.
 Near Massacre Creek we observed part of the original Applegate Trail and Marker A22, which read “Applegate Trail – Singular Rock: